 Identifying false widow spiders

-The false widow spiders (Steatoda spp.) form a group of species that, because of their general resemblance to the much more notorious black widow spiders (Latrodectus spp.), can cause concern when found in the UK.
+The spiders commonly known as false widow spiders belong to the scientific group Steatoda.
+Because of their general resemblance to the much more notorious black widow spiders (Latrodectus), they can cause concern when found in the UK.

 Although they resemble black widow spiders, they are not as harmful.
 All these spiders are likely to do is give you a small and relatively harmless bite.
 (See our article How dangerous are false widow spiders?)

-An additional species, Steatoda paykulliana, is an occasional import in fruit shipments.
+An additional species, Steatoda paykulliana, does not live in the UK but is found occasionally as an import in fruit shipments.

 What do false widow spiders look like?

-Abdomen shape: Females have globular, shiny abdomens.
-Male abdomens are smaller and less rounded, but have clearer markings.
+Female spiders have globular, shiny abdomens.
+Male spiders' abdomens are smaller and less rounded, but they generally have clearer markings.

-Webs: Their webs are a tangle of criss-cross threads which may become quite dense in the centre if left undisturbed.
+Flase widow spider webs are a loose tangle of criss-cross threads which may become quite dense in the centre if left undisturbed.

-Here are some details for the species most likely to be seen in the UK:
+Here are some details for the four species most likely to be seen in the UK.

 Noble false widow (Steatoda nobilis)